 Note: The table shows the average annual rates in 2022 based on a 40-year-old male driver.
 Data was provided for Insurance.com by Quadrant Information Services from a survey of all states.

-Car insurance after a DUI will also vary by state.
-Based on Insurance.com's 2022 analysis, Michigan is the most expensive state for drivers with a DUI conviction.
-The average cost of insurance with a DUI in Michigan increases by 157%.
+Car insurance after a DUI will also vary in cost by state.
+Based on Insurance.com's rates, Michigan is the most expensive state for drivers with a DUI conviction.
+The average insurance increase after a DUI in Michigan is 157%.
 However, that’s not the largest increase.
-Rates go up by 307% on average in North Carolina, but rates in that state start out much lower than in Michigan.
-Here are the average car insurance rates and rate increases for a full coverage policy by state:
+Rates go up by 307% on average in North Carolina, but rates in that state start much lower than in Michigan.
+Here are the average car insurance rates and rate increases for a full coverage policy by state.

 State | Average rate | Rate with DUI | Percent increase | Dollar increase |